glycerine/gnatsd/health/ALGORITHM.md

 their own side of the network.
 Then suppose the network is joined again, so the two leaders are brought together by a healing of the network, or by adding a new link between the networks.
-The two nodes exchange Ids and lease times, and the node with the shorter valid lease time adopts the node with the longer lease as leader, since that is the sort order.
-The adoption takes effect as soon as the loser's current lease expires.
+The two nodes exchange Ids and ranks via responding to allcalls, and compute who is the new leader.

-Hence the two leader situation persists for at most one lease term after the network join.
+Hence the two leader situation persists for at most one heartbeat term after the network join.

 ## Liveness: a leader will be chosen